nivnar/mslearn-send-crop-weather-alerts/README.md

 ## Description

-This app allows subscribing to teperature alert for a given location (specified in free form text) if a defined minimum or maximum temperature are exceeded.
+This app allows subscribing to temperature alert for a given location (specified in free form text) if a defined minimum or maximum temperature are exceeded.
 Twilio is used to subscribe to alerts via SMS and receive alerts via SMS.

 ## How to Deploy